sghall/resonance/docs/api/Chip/Chip.md

 Chip
 ====

-Chips represents complex entities in small blocks, such as a contact.
+Chips represent complex entities in small blocks, such as a contact.

 ```jsx
 <Chip avatar={<Avatar />} label="Label text" />